 4. Case study – Margin change at Breiðamerkurjökull, Iceland

-Breiðamerkurjökull, SE Iceland (64.11° N 16.22° W) is an outlet glacier of the Vatnajökull ice cap that drains into the tidal lagoon, Jökulsárlón (Figure 4).
-The calving margin of the glacier was digitised at monthly intervals (where possible) for each of Landsat 8, Sentinel 2, and Sentinel 1 (ascending and descending orbits) for January 2014 to January 2018.
+Breiðamerkurjökull, SE Iceland (64.11° N 16.22° W) is an outlet glacier of the Vatnajökull ice cap that drains into the tidal lagoon, Jökulsárlón (Figure 2).
+The calving margin of the glacier was digitised at monthly intervals (where possible) for each of Landsat 8, Sentinel 2, and Sentinel 1 (both ascending and descending orbits) for January 2014 to January 2018.
 This allows a broad intercomparison of any systematic biases that may exist between these platforms in an area that has undergone significant elevation change relative to the DEM used for terrain correction of the imagery (Bjornsson et al., 2001).
 A total of 587 images were viewed during digitisation, with 133 ice fronts digitised in total.
-The summary statistics of the digitised margins are given in Table 5.
+The summary statistics of the digitised margins are given in Table 3.
 Visualisation and digitisation of the margins were undertaken in four sessions, taking a total time of 2 hours, 3 minutes.
-Note that the level of detail users should aim to digitise margins at will be dependent on their research question.
-An approximate metric for the level of detail obtained for a margin can be obtained by dividing the total length of the margin by the number of points digitise it (e.g. Table 5).
+An metric for the level of detail obtained for a margin is given as part of the Results/csv output by dividing the total length of the margin by the number of points digitise it (e.g. Table 3).
+Shapefiles of the combined Landsat 8 and Sentinel 2 records of margin change are included as a supplementary file as example data.

 Once digitisation of the ice margins was complete, MaQiT was used to convert and merge the GeoJSON files generated by GEEDiT to a single shapefile.
+The appended supplementary data can also be visualised in GEEDiT Reviewer by copy and pasting the path users/Jmleaglacio/Breida_L8_S2 into the tool.

 It should be emphasised that the method of margin change quantification that should be used for this type of data is heavily dependent on the research question that the user is seeking to address.
 The analysis undertaken here is only to provide a demonstration of the methods available in MaQiT.

-4.1 Results of case study
+4.1 Case study results

 4.1.1 Intercomparison of results from different satellites